ingo/ingo.github.io/_recipes/salsa_verde_green_tomatillo_salsa.md

 time: 25 minutes
 title: Salsa Verde
 ---

+Perfect for adding a kick to your meals.
 Whether you choose the verdant, slushy, herby freshness of the all-raw tomatillo salsa or the oil-colored, voluptuous, sweet-sour richness of the roasted version, tomatillos are about brightening tang.
 The buzz of the fresh hot green chile adds thrill, all of which adds up to a condiment most of us simply don't want to live without.

 ### Ingredients